Why You Should Spend More Time Thinking About Logo Design

 There are a few types you can choose for a logo, such as word marks, letter marks, icons, emblems and combination marks.

-Each type has its unique style and characteristic for you to chose from.
+Each type has its unique style and characteristic for you to choose from.

 They are easily recognisable and effective at capturing attention.